Skip to content

 This lets us solve for all states more efficiently.
 Say we compute $opt(i, j)$ for some fixed $i$ and $j$.
 Then for any $j' < j$ we know that $opt(i, j') \leq opt(i, j)$.
 This means when computing $opt(i, j')$, we don't have to consider as many splitting points!

 To minimize the runtime, we apply the idea behind divide and conquer.
 First, compute $opt(i, n / 2)$.
 Then, compute $opt(i, n / 4)$, knowing that it is less than or equal to $opt(i, n / 2)$ and $opt(i, 3 n / 4)$ knowing that it is greater than or equal to $opt(i, n / 2)$.
 By recursively keeping track of the lower and upper bounds on $opt$, we reach a $O(m n \log n)$ runtime.
-Each possible value of $opt(i, j)$ only appears in $\log n$ different nodes.
+Refer to the code below for implementation details.

 Generic implementation